DXTS

 DXTS (94.3 FM), broadcasting as 94.3 DZRH News FM, is a radio station owned and operated by MBC Media Group through its licensee, Cebu Broadcasting Company.
-The station's studio and transmitter are located at the 3rd floor, RD Plaza Bldg., Pendatun Ave., Brgy.
-Dadiangas West, General Santos.
-It operates 24 hours a day.
+Its studio and transmitter are located in DVO Bldg., Aparente St., Purok Malakas, Brgy.
+San Isidro, General Santos.

 Despite carrying the DZRH brand, it usually airs its own programming.
 It is the second FM station of MBC to carry a hybrid of music & news after Ben FM in Northern Cebu.

 History

-It was formerly known as Hot FM carrying a mass-based format from 1999 to May 2009.
-In July 2009, it changed its brand to Easy Rock and switched to a Soft AC format, competing with Home Radio.
-In February 2014, the station, along with MBC's O&O Hot FM stations, rebranded as Yes FM, reverting to its masa-based format.
-In September 2019, it was reformatted into a music and news/talk format, this time using the DZRH branding, and features a soft AC format similar to Easy Rock stations.
+The station first went on air on January 1, 1999 as Hot FM.
+It carried a mass-based format.
+In May 2009, it went off the air.
+In July 2009, it was relaunched as Easy Rock with a Soft adult contemporary format.
+In February 2014, the station, along with MBC's O&O Hot FM stations, rebranded as Yes FM, reverting to its mass-based format.
+In September 2019, it was reformatted into a music and news/talk format, this time using the DZRH branding.

+On June 8, 2026, the station, alongside its sister station Love Radio, abruptly went off the air after RD Plaza Building in Brgy.
+Dadiangas West, where their studios are located, collapsed during the magnitude 7.8 earthquake, damaging both the station's studio and transmitter at the third floor.
+On June 20, both stations went back on air from its new home in DVO Bldg. in Brgy.
+San Isidro.